-Based on the success of the Great Prison Art Exchange and in response to the Covid crisis, in April 2020, Arts Lab began a pilot project – Prisoners Sharing the Light – working with 50+ vulnerable male prisoners at Dartmoor prison.
-The aim of the project, funded by the National Lottery Community Fund, started in August of the same year, addressing the immediate need of prisoners currently adapting to contact restrictions, solitarily locked up in cells 23 hours a day.
+Based on the success of Arts Lab’s Great Prison Art Exchange and in response to the Covid crisis, in April 2020, we launched a voluntary pilot project Prisoners Sharing the Light, working with 20 vulnerable male prisoners at Dartmoor prison.
+Phase 2 of the project, funded by the National Lottery Community Fund, started in August of the same year, addressing the immediate need of prisoners adapting to contact restrictions, solitarily locked up in cells up to 23 hours a day.
 Prisoners Sharing the Light provides creative outlet and time-passing activities under lockdown, thus reducing increased issues of isolation and anxiety amongst male prisoners.

 Main aims are to:

 ‘At this time, we have developed a huge number of in-cell activities for the prisoners.
 Arts Lab’s ‘Sharing the Light’ is the one thing we do that allows the prisoners to express themselves freely, that isn’t ticking boxes in exercise books and helps them to offload anxieties such as missing family.
 There is no question, that it is helping to reduce incidents of self-harm and suicide inside the prison already, creating an overall sense of calm and positivity in the prison environment.’

 Danny Branley – Head of Learning Skills & Employment HMP Dartmoor

 ‘Glad to hear you’re getting lots of feedback from the prisoners.
 With the elderly population, mental health and staff shortages, it must be especially hard for them right now.
 Keep up the good work.’

 Dartmoor Magazine article Sharing the Light at HMP Dartmoor (Spring edition 2021)

 Devon Live article Dartmoor prisoners are finding their voice through art (28th Dec.
 2020)